Education Delivery Model and Individualized Schedule

 In addition, each course uses William James College's learning management system (Canvas) where students can remotely access their course syllabus, readings, documents, supplemental material, instructor comments and calendar.

-Due to the on-campus and field training requirements of this program, all students must live within commuting distance to William James College.
+Due to the on-campus and field training requirements, all students must live within commuting distance to William James College.